afterpay/sdk-ios/docs/src/getting-started/cash-app-pay.md

 {: .info }
 > When creating a checkout token, you must set both `redirectConfirmUrl` and `redirectCancelUrl`.
 If they are not set, an error will be returned from the server and the SDK will ouput a malformed JSON error.
 The SDK’s example merchant server sets the parameters [here][example-server-props]{:target='_blank'}.
 See more details at [Redirect Method][api-reference-props]{:target='_blank'} in the Standard Checkout API.

-## Step 1: Install the Cash App PayKit SDK
+## Step 1: Install the Cash App Pay Kit SDK

 ### Installation (Option One): SPM
 You can install Pay Kit via SPM.
 Create a new Xcode project and navigate to `File > Swift Packages > Add Package Dependency`.
 Enter the URL `https://github.com/cashapp/cash-app-pay-ios-sdk` and tap **Next**.
 Choose the `main` branch, and on the next screen, download the required packages.